Current WI River Conditions

 The graphs below are the result of data collected in real time by the US Geological Survey.
 We've provided the gauge height (river depth), flow rates (current), water temperature, and area precipitation.
 This should give you a better idea of what kind of river conditions to expect on your trip and provide a point of reference for anyone concerned with river levels.

-On the other side, flow rates below 10,000cfs will mean plenty of sandbars to choose from and a very gentle current in the range of 2-3mph.
-Of course anything below 5,000cfs means more sandbars than you'll know what to do with (but still more than enough water to make it down the river.
+On the other end of the spectrum, flow rates below 10,000cfs (~3.0' deep) will mean plenty of sandbars to choose from and a very gentle current in the range of 2-3mph.
+Anything below 5,000cfs means more sandbars than you'll know what to do with (but still more than enough water to make it down the river).
+Because of federally mandated minimum flow rates, it is extremely rare that you would ever not be able to paddle because of low water.

 Note: All reservations cancelled due to river conditions are refunded in full.
 If conditions are near or above our limits, you'll receive a notification from us 2-3 days before your trip with an updated status report.